Battle of Glenlivet: Battle

 The battle continued for two hours.
 Huntly's horse was shot from underneath him but he was immediately provided with another one.
 The main body of Argyll's army began to give way and retreat.
 However, Maclean continued in the field until finding the contest hopeless and also made his retreat.
 The success of Huntly was mainly due to Campbell of Lochnell's treachery of Argyll and also that of Grant of Gartinbeg who retreated as soon as the action began and was in fact one of Huntly's vassals.
 This had left the centre and left wing of Argyll's army completely broken.

 Argyll's army suffered 500 men killed, including MacNeil of Barra, Campbell of Lochnell, and Campbell of Auchinbreck.
 Huntly's losses were relatively small: fourteen gentlemen were slain including Patrick Gordon of Auchindoun and the Gordon Laird of Gight.
 The Earl of Errol and a number of others were wounded.
+Errol's standard or "guidon" was captured.
+It depicted a cross and a man beheading a woman.

 Although a battle fought at national level, Glenlivet also incorporated the feud between the Clan Cameron and Clan Mackintosh.
 Alexander Mackenzie states that Allan Cameron of Lochiel "at the head of a few of his clan, he performed signal service against his old enemies, the Mackintoshes, whom he defeated, and pursued with great eagerness, and did Huntly such services as merited a different reward from that which he afterwards received".

 The location of the battlefield is approximately 5 km east of Glenlivet.
 The site of the battle is currently under research, to be inventoried and protected by Historic Scotland under the Scottish Historical Environment Policy of 2009.